alegarcia-dev/zillow-regression-project/README.md

-# An Improved Model For Predicting Property Tax Assessed Values
+# Predicting Property Tax Assessed Values For Properties From the Zillow Dataset

 This repository contains all deliverables for the Zillow Regression project including additional files used in the process of producing the final deliverables.